MarkusARoman/Lurch/README.md

 - ``` keyCallback ``` The GLFW key callbacks.

 All of these fields are private and final.
 This class creates a constant vsynced window centered on the primary monitor in OpenGL 4.6.
-### TODO:
-- [ ] Create parent window class or refactor window to support other scenarios.
+- [TODO] Create parent window class or refactor window to support other scenarios.

 ---